elefthei/lua-ml-microservice/README.md

 }
 ```

-And to handle each file passed in the POST request, use:
+And to handle each file passed in the POST request edit `ml.lua`:
 ```
-function handleTrainFile(file)
+function M.handleTrainFile(file)
   -- TODO: Placeholder for real ML processing per row -- Dear ML Engineer who's gonna read this,
   -- Feel free to train your model inside this function.